nodopiano/php-mysql-phpmyadmin-docker/README.md

 ```
 docker-compose up -d
 ```
-your application needs to be in app directory. php files are server from app/public directory
+your application needs to be in app directory.
+Php files are served from app/public directory